dartmouth-cs52/dartmouth-cs52.github.io/README.md

 Note: for this workshop, you don't need to clone or fork this repo.
 Everything we do will be done locally.

+** Another important note!
+If you are of the following people:
+* Windows User
+* Mac User who didn't follow instructions and didn't download XCode
+* Mac User who didn't follow instructions and didn't update XCode

+It just takes a while to download/update XCode and we have lots to do today! (* cough * quiz * cough * )

 ## Special Notes
 🚀 Take special note of this